keithgroup/mbGDML/docs/source/data-and-models/models.rst

 ------------------

 Models are stored as NumPy ``.npz`` files.
-To load a data set, you can pass the path to a ``model.npz`` file or explicitly use the :meth:`~mbgdml.models.gdmlModel.load` function.
+To load a data set, you can pass the path to a ``model.npz`` file or explicitly use the dictionary.

 .. code-block:: python